Knicks fire David Fizdale, make Mike Miller interim coach - WHIZ News

-NEW YORK (AP) — The New York Knicks have made another coaching change, firing David Fizdale after barely 100 games on the job.
+NEW YORK (AP) — David Fizdale was the latest coach tasked with trying to turn around the New York Knicks.

+He was given barely 100 games before the longtime losers decided it was time to try someone else.

-The Knicks cut ties with Fizdale on Friday after two straight blowout losses dropped them to 4-18 and promoted assistant Mike Miller to interim head coach.
+The Knicks cut ties with Fizdale and promoted assistant Mike Miller to interim head coach Friday after two straight blowout losses dropped them to 4-18,

-Fizdale ran practice earlier in the day but was then fired along with assistant Keith Smart.
-The Knicks made no comment on the decision to release Fizdale after he went 21-83.
+Fizdale ran practice earlier in the day, but was then fired along with assistant Keith Smart.
+The Knicks made no comment on the decision to release Fizdale after he went 21-83, a .202 winning percentage.

 The Knicks have lost eight straight games, with the last two by scores of 132-88 to Milwaukee on Monday night and 129-92 to Denver on Thursday night.
 They have the worst record in the Eastern Conference after finishing with the worst record in the NBA last season in Fizdale’s first season.

-The Knicks went 17-65 last season to match the worst record in franchise history and they are on pace to be even worse this season.
+The Knicks went 17-65 in 2018-19 to match the worst record in franchise history and they are on pace to be even worse this season.
 New York missed out on the top stars that were available in free agency and the players they did get haven’t meshed nearly well enough.

 Still, team executives expected better results, saying so with an unusual press conference to express their disappointment after a loss to Cleveland on Nov.
 10 dropped them to 2-8.